 Gustafsson marvels at Murofushi's discipline and drive to succeed.

 "He's a perfectionist," Gustafsson said.
 "I think it comes from his father's side.
-He's spent a long time training with his father and he passed everything onto his son.
+He's spent a long time training with his father and he passed everything on to his son.
 It's very Japanese in many ways.

 "Since I've been involved with it, we've kind of continued with this.
 We had training camps for several weeks [in San Jose, California] leading up to this and every training that we've done has been planned.
 Every thing we've done has been exactly like that, so there haven't been any alterations in the program.
 The set up for this competition was perfect."

 To say that Murofushi was bred for success might be an understatement as his mother was a Romanian javelin thrower.
-And the genes didn't stop with him - younger sister Yuka holds the Japan records in the discus and hammer.
+And the genes didn't stop with him – younger sister Yuka holds the Japanese records in the discus and hammer.
 His parents divorced years ago.

 "Of course, if my father wasn't there, I wouldn't be here today," he said.
 "He's a big influence for me, as a father and as an Olympian.
 He made so much effort to bring me to today.
 So once again I'd like to say thank you."

 As one of Japan's biggest stars in any sport – he does commercials for FedEx and a beer company – Murofushi has also shown both intellectual and compassionate sides away from the track.

 Taking the time in a non-championship year in 2006, Murofushi worked on a doctorate degree in biomechanics at Nagoya's Chukyo University, which he completed in early 2007.
 His thesis: “A Biomechanical Analysis of Acceleration of the Hammer Head".

 Like everyone around the world, Murofushi was deeply affected by the massive earthquake and tsunami that struck Japan's northeast Tohoku region on 11 March, which left more than 20,000 dead or missing and hundreds of thousands homeless.